Runn-Fast/blog/toggl_timesheets/README.md

 # Syncing external timesheet solutions with Runn

-Before you can start planning the future, you first need to know where you are… and in a budget constrained environment, timesheets are a critical measurement of how much time has actually been spent.
+Before you can start planning the future, you first need to know where you are… and in a budget-constrained environment, timesheets are a critical measurement of how much time has been spent.

 Knowing this means that Runn can forecast when a project will be completed, how much it is going to cost to deliver it and what the total bill will be.